Ted C. Pierson, Ph.D.

 Bethesda, MD 20892

-Investigating the impact of the structural heterogeneity and dynamics of the virion on the biology of flaviviruses
+The impact of virion maturation on the biology and antigenic structure of flaviviruses

 Nelson S, Jost CA, Xu Q, Ess J, Martin JE, Oliphant T, Whitehead SS, Durbin AP, Graham BS, Diamond MS, Pierson TC.
 Maturation of West Nile virus modulates sensitivity to antibody-mediated neutralization.
 PLoS Pathog.
 2008;4(5):e1000060.